InteractiveAdvertisingBureau/OpenDirect/OpenDirect.v2.1.final.md

 The default setting for this Distribution ProductTargeting Object is *flexible* meaning that the targeted *shareofdisplay* and/or frame volumes will be achieved in total over the campaign flight.

 e.g.
-- shareofdisplay,days = Fixed, the ShareOfTime and/or total Spot Frequency will be delivered over each selected Day over the campaign flight
+- shareofdisplay,day = Fixed, the ShareOfTime and/or total Spot Frequency will be delivered over each selected Day over the campaign flight
-- shareofdisplay,hours = Fixed, the averaged ShareOfTime and/or total Spot Frequency will be delivered on each selected Hour over the campaign flight
+- shareofdisplay,hour = Fixed, the averaged ShareOfTime and/or total Spot Frequency will be delivered on each selected Hour over the campaign flight
 - time,days = fixed, the same volume of Frames will be delivered on each selected Day over the campaign flight
 - time,hours = fixed, the same volume of Frames will be delivered on each selected Hour over the campaign flight
 - (datasource),frame_id = Fixed, a fixed volume of frames will deliver the campaign targeting objectives.